 In season three, episode thirteen, Shawn mentions he was going to retort to Lassiter with a line from Night of the Comet (1984), starring Catherine Mary Stewart.
 Catherine also starred in Weekend At Bernie's (1989), with Jonathan Silverman.
 Jonathan Silverman was in the next episode, as Lyin Ryan.

 The trivia items below may give away important plot points.

-In the final episode, "The Break-Up", Chief Vick and Juilet mention that they can't hire Psych as a consulting team because they already have a guy and he is "alphabetizing the pantry as we speak".
-This is a reference to the television show Monk, which is set in San Fancisco.
+In the final episode, "The Break-Up", Chief Vick and Juilet mention that they can't hire Psych as a consulting team, because they already have a guy, and he is "alphabetizing the pantry as we speak".
+This is a reference to the television show Monk (2002), which is set in San Francisco, California.

-In season 7 episode 1, "Santabarbaratown 2" when the FBI agent is at the police station, Shawn says to him, "I don't get your peachy, Michael Anthony Hall-ish face!
+In season seven, episode one, "Santabarbaratown 2" when the FBI Agent is at the police station, Shawn says to him, "I don't get your peachy, Anthony Michael Hall-ish face!
 What is with his face?"
-Michael Anthony Hall plays Harris Trout, interim chief of police in season 8.
+Anthony Michael Hall plays Harris Trout, interim Chief of Police in season eight.

 In season two, episode fourteen, while pinning the murderer, Shawn says "From the halls of Montezuma!"
 This is a reference to the first line of the U.S. Marine's Hymn which begins, "From the halls of Montezuma, to the shores of Tripoli."